kabhinav/STRWs/README.md

 STRWs
 =====

-STRWs: Scenario Tester for ReSTful WebSevices
+STRWs: Scenario(s) Tester for ReSTful WebSevices

 In the requests declaration of a scenario, {var} represents a variable with random value.
 The types of a variable are: